ThatChocolateGuy/Certitrack/README.md

 #### U: ```nonadmin@certitrack.com```  P: ```nonadmin```
 <sub>
 	Note: Note: Please be patient as app may take some time to cold boot.
 	Certitrack is hosted on a serverless Azure instance with auto-pausing db to conserve resources and save on overhead costs.
-This stuff ain’t cheap!.
+This stuff ainâ€™t cheap!.
 </sub>

 ## INSTALLATION: